isaaxite/deploy-posts-to-github-issue/MANUAL.md

 Default: `https://raw.githubusercontent.com/<owner>/<repo>/<branch>/<source_dir>/`

-Used to format links in articles, and format relative links as url links. it can take a string or plain object, as the blew example\
+Used to format links in articles, and format relative links as url links. it can take a string or plain object, as the blew example.

 #### `undefined`